Robert G. Rabil: Iraq

-Islamist Terrorism in Europe
+Islamist terrorism in Europe

 Rabil argued that Muslim extremists have exploited European liberalism.

-Rabil believes that London, like other European capitals, has been complacent in curbing the missionary activities of Islamist and Salafist organizations, which dissociate themselves from violence yet promote the ideological path to violence.
-He argued that "Ominously, these Salafist missionaries, some of whom supported by Arab states of the Persian Gulf, begin their Da'wa (propagation of Islam) with an effort geared not towards the recognition of Islam in France, but rather towards the revival of the practice of Islam, according to their ideology, among Muslims.
+Rabil argues, "Ominously, these Salafist missionaries, some of whom supported by Arab states of the Persian Gulf, begin their Da'wa (propagation of Islam) with an effort geared not towards the recognition of Islam in France, but rather towards the revival of the practice of Islam, according to their ideology, among Muslims.
 Next, they promote a legal theory meant to resolve conflicts and issues facing Muslims within the context of Muslim Jurisprudence so that Muslims could retain their identity.
 Meanwhile, they underscore the ideology of Salafism as the only acceptable manjah (methodology) to living as a Muslim.
 This has served to place Muslim (Salafi) identity above all others and indirectly promoted the agenda of Salafi-jihadi organizations, be they Al Qaeda, ISIS or Ansar al-Shari'a."

-U.S. Foreign Policy
+US foreign policy

-Rabil embraces a realist/pragmatist approach to U.S. foreign policy, resting on securing U.S. national interests by reconciling the celebration of America's universal values and exceptional nature with the recognition of the reality of the other states' histories, cultures and politics.
+Rabil embraces a realist/pragmatist approach to US foreign policy resting on securing national interests by reconciling the celebration of America's universal values and exceptional nature with the recognition of the reality of other countries' histories, cultures, and politics.

+On the Ukraine War

+Rabil emphasizes that Russia underestimated the will of Ukrainians to fight a patriotic war.
+Moscow has already lost the war for Kyiv.

+George Kennan, author of Washington’s containment policy of the Soviet Union and preeminent Russian expert, asserted that “expanding NATO would be the most fateful error of American policy in the entire post-cold-war era.”
+He later on explained:I think it is the beginning of a new cold war…I think the Russians will gradually react quite adversely and it will affect their policies.
+I think it is a tragic mistake.
+There was no reason for this whatsoever.
+No one was threatening anybody else.
+This expansion would make the Founding Fathers of this country turn over in their graves.
+He said that there is “little understanding of Russian history and Soviet history,” and predicted “Of course there is going to be a bad reaction from Russia, and then [the NATO expanders] will say that we always told you that is how the Russians are -- but this is just wrong."

+Fifty prominent foreign policy experts, including former senators, retired military officers, diplomats and academicians, sent an open letter to President Bill Clinton in June 1997 outlining their opposition to NATO expansion, penning it as “a policy error of historic proportions.”